Nola takes no-no into 7th, Phils top Jays and lead NL East

 Williams turned on an 0-1 cutter from Joe Biagini (0-4) to break the tie and allow Philadelphia to take a half-game lead over Atlanta in the NL East.
 It was the latest in a season the Phillies had been in first since the conclusion of the 2011 season, when they won 102 games.

+"I was just looking for something up, something to drive.
+Something that I could hit hard.
+Especially in that situation.
+I was trying to get something going," Williams said.

-Saranthony Dominguez (1-0) allowed one hit in 1 1/3 innings for his first major league win.
+Seranthony Dominguez (1-0), who relieved Nola, allowed one hit in 1 1/3 innings for his first major league win.
 Luis Garcia worked the ninth for his first save in his second opportunity.

 Jaime Garcia allowed five hits in seven innings and gave up his only run on Maikel Franco's homer leading off the fifth.